Statistical analysis of self-similar conservative fragmentation chains: Statistical model

 and we specialize in the estimation of $\nu(\cdot)$.
-Clearly, the data give no information about the self-similar parameter $\alpha$ that we consider as a nuisance parameter\footnote{See however Section \ref{degenerate} for auxiliary results about the inference on $\alpha$.}.
-Assumptions A and B are in force.
-At this stage, we can relate ${\mathcal E}(g)$ to a more appropriate quantity by means of the so-called {\it tagged frament} approach.\\
+Clearly, the data give no information about the parameter of self-similarity $\alpha$ that we consider as a nuisance parameter.
+Assumptions \ref{assuA} and \ref{assuB} are in force.
+At this stage, we can relate ${\mathcal E}(g)$ to a more appropriate quantity by means of the so-called \textit{tagged fragment} approach.

-{\bf The randomly tagged fragment.} Let us first consider the homogenous case $\alpha=0$.
-Assume we can ``tag" a point at random --according to a uniform distribution-- on the initial fragment and imagine we can follow the evolution of the fragment that contains this point.

-Let us denote by $\big(\chi(t), t \geq 0\big)$ the process of the size of the fragment that contains the randomly chosen point.
-This fragment is a typical observation in our data set $X_\varepsilon$, and it appears at time
+\textit{The randomly tagged fragment}.
+Let us first consider the homogenous case $\alpha=0$.
+Assume that we can ``tag'' a point at random according to a uniform distribution on the initial fragment and imagine that we can follow the evolution of the fragment that contains this point.
+Let us denote by $ (\chi(t), t \geq0 )$ the process of the size of the fragment that contains the randomly chosen point.
+This fragment is a typical observation in our data set $X_\varepsilon$ and it appears at time

-Bertoin \cite{Bertoin1} shows that the process $\zeta(t):=-\log \chi(t)$ is a subordinator, with L\'evy measure:
+Bertoin \cite{Bertoin1} shows that the process $\zeta(t):=-{\log}\chi(t)$ is a subordinator with L\'evy measure